swaynes/Bankruptcy-Prediction-with-Machine-Learning/README.md

 This analysis was conducted using data from the Taiwan Economic Journal over a period of 20 years.
 (1999-2019)

+MRP Project_v0.x_a.Rmd generates the means and standard deviations of the performances between each method.

 References:

 Liang D, Tsai CF (2020).
 Taiwanese Bankruptcy Prediction Data Set.
 UCI Repository of Machine Learning Databases. https://archive.ics.uci.edu/ml/datasets/Taiwanese+Bankruptcy+Prediction.